puppetlabs/puppet-docs/source/facter/2.0/fact_overview.markdown

 Aggregate resolutions allow you to split up the resolution of a fact into separate chunks.
-By default, Facter will merge hashes with hashes or arrays with arrays, resulting in a [structured fact](#structured_facts), but you can also aggregate the chunks into a flat fact using concatenation, summation, or any other method that you can express in Ruby code.
+By default, Facter will merge hashes with hashes or arrays with arrays, resulting in a [structured fact](#structured_facts), but you can also aggregate the chunks into a flat fact using concatenation, addition, or any other function that you can express in Ruby code.

 ### Example: building a structured fact progressively